 She has been a visiting researcher at Harvard University (Boston – School of Public Health), the University of Cambridge (U.K. – Computer Laboratory) and the National University of Singapore (Information systems).
 Then she worked for 10 years as Assistant Professor at the School of Management of the University of St. Gallen (Switzerland)

-Sabrina published in interdisciplinary outlets such as: Cross Cultural & Strategic Management, Computers in Human Behavior, IEEE Transactions on Visualization and Computer Graphic, Design Studies, International Journal of Innovation Management, Journal of Brand Management, Journal of Product and Brand Management, Journal of Visual Languages and Computing, etc. She received the Best Paper award from the Frontiers of Business Research in China International Symposium 2014, from the International Conference of Information Visualization in 2010 and in 2013.
+Sabrina published in interdisciplinary outlets such as: Sustainability, Design Studies, Cross Cultural & Strategic Management, Computers in Human Behavior, IEEE Transactions on Visualization and Computer Graphic, International Journal of Innovation Management, Journal of Brand Management, Journal of Product and Brand Management, Journal of Visual Languages and Computing, etc. She received the Best Paper award from the Frontiers of Business Research in China International Symposium 2014, from the International Conference of Information Visualization in 2010 and in 2013.
 She also received the Carolyn Dexter Award nomination at the Academy of Management Meeting in 2011, as well as several research grants from the Swiss National Science Foundation.

 National University of Singapore:

 Visiting researcher 2009-2010.
 Host: Prof. B.C.Y Tan (President of the AIS).

 Visiting researcher 2009.
 Host.
 Prof. S.V.
 Subramanian.